maskedeman/api-project/README.md

 ## API-Testing

-- Postman collections along with environment are available in postman-collection folder for convenience .
+- Postman collections along with environment are available in postman-collection folder for convenience.
+Change the environment to the given environment - "beta" and also change the baseURL accordingly or you can configure the environment as per your convenience.